gitjit/gitjit.github.io/_posts/2015-10-24-scala-basics.md

   }

 adder(2,3,4) //9
+adder(1 to 10) // error
+adder(1 to 10: _*) // works
 {% endhighlight %}
+The second call to adder( ) fails because if adder is called with a single argument then it should be an integer not a range or List of integers.
+It can be solved by telling the compiler that you want the parameter to be considered as an argument sequence by appending : _*

 <u> Curried Function </u>
 Currying allows us to apply some arguments to your function now and others later.
 You can take any funtion with multiple arguments and curry it.
 Let us consider our regular multiplication method and let us curry it.